-- 254. Recovery of Overpayment - 255.
-Should recovery of overpayment of salary or wages be necessary, the Controller's PPSD will make every attempt to minimize the hardship for the employee. - 256.
-The schedule of recovery of any overpayment shall be made by mutual agreement between the City and the employee.
-In the absence of a mutual agreement, the City may recover no more than 20% of the total amount in any one biweekly payment. - 257.
-In correcting all employee underpayment or nonpayment problems, the following timelines will be used to correct the most significant problems first: - 258.
+- 264. Recovery of Overpayment - 265.
+Should recovery of overpayment of salary or wages be necessary, the Controller's PPSD will make every attempt to minimize the hardship for the employee. - The schedule of recovery of any overpayment shall be made by mutual agreement between the City and the employee.
+In the absence of a mutual agreement, the City may recover no more than 20% of the total amount in any one biweekly payment. - In correcting all employee underpayment or nonpayment problems, the following timelines will be used to correct the most significant problems first: - 1.
 No Payment on Pay Day for the Pay Period.
 Highest priority, full payment to be issued as quickly as possible, within four (4) hours if PPSD or departmental payroll division is notified before noon on payday or before noon on any subsequent day.
-If PPSD or departmental payroll division is notified after noon but before 4 p.m., the payment will be issued no later than noon on the following day. - 259.
+If PPSD or departmental payroll division is notified after noon but before 4 p.m., the payment will be issued no later than noon on the following day. - 269.
 Payment on Pay Day is 10% or More Short of Total Due for Pay Period.
-Second priority, correcting payment to be issued as quickly as possible, but no later than three (3) working days of report to payroll.
+Second priority, correcting payment to be issued as quickly as possible, but no later than three (3) working days of report to payroll. - 270.
+3. Payment on Pay Day is Less than 10% Short of Total Due for Pay Period.
+Third priority, correcting payment to be issued as quickly as possible, with a goal of within ten (10) working days of report to payroll.